 While water is cyclical, since the cycle is uneven over time and between regions, there are quantitative and qualitative restrictions to its use as a resource.
-There is a need to foster anew an understanding that our water use has been supported by the repeated, unceasing efforts and plans of our ancestors, even before modern times, and unceasing efforts to develop, maintain, and manage infrastructure such as water infrastructure and forests.
-In addition, it is important to encourage people to take an interest in the water cycle by fostering throughout society an atmosphere and culture in which many people, from young to old but especially among the younger generation, feel involved in efforts related to the water cycle, including sympathy and gratitude for water's benefits and people in water reservoir areas as well as understanding of the harm that the water cycle can cause, such as floods and drought.
-In addition, to pass along a sound water cycle to future generations, there are needs to create opportunities for contact with nearby water and learning about water, and to foster awareness of water.
+There is a need to foster anew an understanding that our water use has been supported by the repeated, unceasing efforts and application of ingenuity of our ancestors, even before modern times, and unceasing efforts to develop, maintain, and manage infrastructure such as water infrastructure and forests.
+In addition, it is important to encourage people to take an interest in the water cycle by fostering throughout society an atmosphere and culture in which many people, from young to old but especially among the younger generation, feel involved in efforts related to the water cycle, including sympathy and gratitude for water's benefits and people in water reservoir areas, as well as understanding of the harm that the water cycle to future generations, there are needs to create opportunities for contact with nearby water and learning about water, and to foster awareness of water.